-- This chapter shows a UMTS all-IP approach for the core network architecture, and briefly describes an Open Service Access (OSA) system developed in NCTU. - We introduce the core network nodes, and elaborate on application-level registration, circuit-switched call origination, packetswitched call origination, and packetswitched call termination.
+- Chapter 15 shows a UMTS all-IP approach for the core network architecture, and briefly describes an Open Service Access (OSA) system developed in NCTU. - We introduce the core network nodes, and elaborate on application-level registration, circuit-switched call origination, packetswitched call origination, and packetswitched call termination.

-- This chapter shows how UMTS can guarantee end-to-end QoS and radio spectrum efficiency. - We note that to provide the expected QoS across domains, operators must agree on the deployment of common IP protocols. - The common IP protocols impact roaming (i.e., the interfaces between core networks) and the communications between terminals and networks to support end-to-end QoS and achieve maximum interoperability.
+- We show how UMTS can guarantee endto-end QoS and radio spectrum efficiency. - We note that to provide the expected QoS across domains, operators must agree on the deployment of common IP protocols. - The common IP protocols impact roaming (i.e., the interfaces between core networks) and the communications between terminals and networks to support end-toend QoS and achieve maximum interoperability.